flapjack/flapjack.io/Releasing.md

 The outcomes for release planning meetings are:

-* Issues without milestones are allocate a milestone
+* Issues without milestones are allocated a milestone
 * Issues are allocated to the next MINOR release
 * A release plan is published to the [Flapjack wiki](https://github.com/flpjck/flapjack/wiki/pages) in the format "Release plan for \<MAJOR.MINOR\>"